cardano-apexpool/koios-api-python/README.md

 #### get_genesis
 Get the Genesis parameters used to start specific era on chain<br>
 Parameters: none<br>
-Returns: Genesis parameters used to start each era on chain as a list of one map<br>
+Returns: Genesis parameters used to start each era on chain as a list of one dictionary<br>
 Example:<br>
 `genesis = get_genesis()`<br>
 Example response: